 Even if you don’t know a thing about HTML or cascading style sheets (CSS), you can still create a beautiful, functional website.
-WordPress.com is filled with nearly 300 free and premium themes you can access, whether you want to build an online presence for your photography business, start a personal blog, or anything in between.
+WordPress.com is filled with versatile WordPress themes you can access, whether you want to build an online presence for your photography business, start a personal blog, or anything in between.

 In addition to careful design, each theme boasts certain core elements that website owners need to promote their content or business.
 Here’s how those back-end elements come together to form the anatomy of a WordPress theme.